-Magnetic trains are a fun hobby for all ages.
+Magnetic trains are a great hobby.
 This month, we'll set out to create our own magnetic train set, then take it one step further and turn it into a MagLev train set!

 First, we purchased some plain, non-magnetic trains online.
 This will allow for complete customization and allow us to experiment with different options.

 Our first thought was to use some countersunk magnets, like our R622CS-P. The countersunk hole makes it quick and easy to attach these magnets to any object.
 The R622CS-P have a pull force of 3.5 lb, which is plenty strong to hold, but not impossible to separate.
 When installed, they had a good, firm hold, but they didn't allow the trains to turn.

 Then we put a NSB6 steel ball between them.
 The hold was still good, and now the trains can turn, but they don't quite have the classic magnetic train look.

 While we were experimenting, one of our customers emailed us, wanting to make some custom magnetic trains himself...he had the awesome idea of using some upholstery tacks with magnets set underneath the head.
 We tried this out, and it was a clear winner!
 Using our R621 magnets, this setup has a firm enough hold, allows for turning, and has that classic train look.
 Thanks to our customer for the idea!

 The materials are simple, some wooden trains, 7/16" diameter x 1/2" long upholstery tacks, and some R621 magnets.
 Check out the video below to see the build in action!

 We thought we'd be able to push the tacks right into the wood, but it wasn't consistently successful.
 So we pre-drilled a small hole on both the front and back of each train.